sopra-fs21-group-24/client/README.md

 <p align="center">
 <img width=60%" src="https://github.com/sopra-fs21-group-24/client/blob/master/public/HomeScreen.png" />
 </p>
 On the Application's Home Screen you can see the current leaderboard of all the Gamemodes.
 From here you can choose to start a Single- or Multiplayer Game.
+In the header your current Highscores are displayed.
+By clicking on your name you have the possibility to change your user data.

 #### Lobby Screen
 <p align="center">
 <img width=60%" src="https://github.com/sopra-fs21-group-24/client/blob/master/public/LobbyScreen.png" />
 </p>
-If you choose to join a Lobby you will see this lobby screen
+If you choose to join a Lobby you will see this lobby screen.
+Choose the game mode / visibility on the left and see the invite key on the right to invite friends to your private game.

 #### In Game Screen
 <p align="center">